Spectral functions of the strongly interacting 3D Fermi gas: Validation

 Although the analytic continuation from Matsubara frequencies to real frequencies or the equivalent transformation from imaginary to real-time is numerically an ill-posed problem, the reverse operations are unproblematic.
 Imaginary time propagators are obtained from spectral functions by the generalized Laplace transform

 where the upper/lower sign refers to bosons/fermions.
 It is well known that the spectrum of the latter transformation possesses only a few singular values larger than any realistic numerical resolution, which immediately explains the problems one encounters when inverting the transformation as is the case for numerical analytic continuations.
-However, it also highlights that propagators in real frequencies contain genuinely more information than their Matsubara counterparts.
+However, it also highlights that at any finite numerical precision propagators in real frequencies contain genuinely more information than their Matsubara counterparts.

 Nevertheless, the thermodynamic information contained in the imaginary time propagators needs to be fully recovered by the presented formalism.
 To this extent, both the propagators of the fermions and the pair propagator are transformed to imaginary times and compared in \cref{fig:rel_error,fig:vertex_error} with results previously obtained in the Matsubara formalism \cite{Frank2018} at zero momentum.
 Both agree for all values of $\tau/\beta$ to within $1\%$.
+For comparison, we have included the same analysis for the data obtained independently for the fermionic propagator by Enss~\cite{Enss2023}.
+The results from the method described there are found to compare well with the Matsubara results.
+The higher accuracy of the convolution-based method is probably mostly related to the longer frequency and momentum intervals accessible due to the non-equidistant sampling we use.
 Furthermore, we show the integrated relative difference

 as a function of momentum in Fig.~\ref{fig:int_error} to highlight that this level of agreement is global and no larger differences occur at higher momenta.